 - Not found as no one has any idea where it is.

 - Not found because the Will was destroyed.
 Either by the person who has died, or by someone who found it but didn’t like it.

 - Cancelled because the person had married or civil registered after making the Will.
 In these circumstances a Will is cancelled if it was not obvious to the Court that the Will was intended to remain valid.

-This is why we recommend the Peace of Mind Service offered by Will Custodian Ltd. Here is a short video by Remi Aiyela, a well known law lecturer.
+This is why we recommend the Peace of Mind Service offered by Will Custodian Ltd. Here is a short video by Ingrid McCleave, who is a solicitor and s206 Tax barrister.